w3c/webextensions/proposals/multiple_user_script_worlds.md

 different (since an extension may want more individual world configurations than they would expect to be practically encountered on a given site).

-If an extension reaches the limit of the number of registered worlds, attempts to register a new world via `userScripts.configureWorld()` will fail with an error.
+If an extension reaches the limit of the number of registered world configurations, attempts to register a new world via `userScripts.configureWorld()` will fail with an error.

 If an extension tries to inject more scripts into a single document than the per-document limit, all additional scripts will be injected into the default